german-adverbs

 Oft backe ich kleine Torten für mein Freund.
 (Often I bake small tortes for my boyfriend.)

 Oft, as you can see, can either come first in the sentence or in third position.
 Emphasis is the determining factor here.
 When I say “We go to the movies often,” I can also say, “Oft gehen wir ins Kino,” meaning “Often we go to the movies.”
-Depending on the context, conversation might lead you to use oft in the beginning of the sentence, or in third position.
+Depending on the context, conversation might lead you to use oft at the beginning of the sentence, or in the third position.

-Many of the following examples work the same way.
+Many of the following examples work the same way:

 Manchmal trage ich meine Sonnenbrille, aber nimmer vergesse ich sie.
 (Sometimes I wear my sunglasses, but I never forget them.)